smithblack-0/WorkflowForge/TECHNICAL_STATUS.md

 # Current issues and priorities

-* ZCP needs a rebuild now we are binding tools to the server instance
 * Same for SFCS tools and supporting methods, for the same reasons.
-* ZCP needs to have serialization node level added, and SFCS will need to be changed appropriately.
 * Tools needs a rebuild, and once done the documentation will need to be updated.
 * Resources needs actual documentation, and to be fleshed out more fully in terms of classes.
 * Graph Builder may be out of sync with frontend
-* Serialization section of ZCP module still needs coding to capture config, even if backend node serialization process is doen.

 ## Next steps

 Mainly getting serialization and server systems in place.
 A few minor changes appear to be needed.

-STEP: Serialization Node support
-* Rebuild ZCP to add serializable SZCP nodes
-* Rebuild SFCS-Construction to match the new ZCP system
-* Hunt down and rebuild documentation to reflect new reality that tokenization is needed only in the backend stage.

 STEP: Serialization Tokenization Support:
 * Rebuild config parsing, other systems, slightly in order to ensure users can set tokenizer overrides in their configs.